-Using a substrate with higher glass transition temperature Tg will help prevent warping during sequential reflow soldering simply because the board will experience less expansion than a low Tg substrate.
+Using a substrate with higher glass transition temperature Tg will help prevent warping during repeated reflow passes simply because the board will experience less expansion than a low Tg substrate.
 The Tg value for standard FR4 substrates is about 130 °C for substrates classified as “low Tg,” or greater than about 170 °C for substrates classified as “high Tg.”
 This is below the typical peak reflow temperature for Pb-free (Sn/Ag) solder, which can reach 240-250 °C. Therefore, opt for a higher Tg substrate to help prevent warpage during double-sided PCB soldering.

 - Exposed copper: Tin in the solder alloy can form Cu-Sn intermetallics, which slowly grow and eventually become brittle during soldering.
 Reduce the overall time at higher temperatures by getting up to the peak reflow temperature quickly.

 - Electroplated nickel and electroless nickel: The intermetallic alloy Ni3Sn4 most commonly forms during soldering with tin-based solders, although the formation rate is much lower than Cu-Sn intermetallics.